danielmarquespt/danielmarquespt/README.md

 🔭 I’m currently designing cool tools for developers.
 Also building my personal website

-🌱 Learning Git and JavaScript while trying to build MacOS apps.
-I know, I like to try different things.
+🌱 Learning Git and JavaScript.

 📫 For now you can reach me via LinkedIn via the same username: https://www.linkedin.com/in/danielmarquespt/